Northwind (character): Fictional character biography

 After learning of its existence in the Explorer's Club, Hawkman (Carter Hall) travels to the hidden city of Feithera in Greenland and saves its native people from human invaders intent on hunting them.
 For years, Hawkman visits the Feitherans.
 With their permission, he brings along an anthropologist colleague, Fred Cantrell, who intends to study the Feitherans.
 A Feitheran woman named Osroro immediately falls in love with Cantrell despite being betrothed to another Feitheran named Ramphastos.
 Ramphastos leaves Feithera and the couple is able to marry, although most Feitherans do not support their union.

 Worla, Norda's grandfather and spiritual leader of the Feithereans, knows of the irrevocable destiny prophesied for Hawkman's son Hector, but decides not to tell him.
-This was caused by the curse of Seketh, the ancient Egyptian god of death, which prophesied the combination of the Silver Scarab and the Eye of Ra, which would bring about the end of the world.
-Thoth, the first Feitheran leader, and a group of Egyptian birdpeople traveled to Greenland and founded Feithera in the hope that they could prevent the curse from coming to pass.
-Hector Hall fulfills the prophecy by being born without a soul.
+This was caused by the curse of Seketh, the ancient Egyptian god of death, which prophesied that the combination of the Silver Scarab and the Eye of Ra would destroy Earth.
+Thoth, the first Feitheran leader, and a group of Egyptian birdpeople traveled to Greenland and founded Feithera in the hope of stopping the curse.
+Despite their efforts, Hector Hall fulfills the prophecy by being born without a soul.

 Norda leaves Feithera at age 15.
 Thanks to his stamina and inborn Feitheran migration senses, Norda reaches Washington, D.C., the city in which his father was born.
 Norda lives on the streets for some time before making contact with the Halls, who take him in.
 Norda returns to Feithera for the coming of age ceremony, in which each adult Feitheran receives their life scroll, which dictates that person's role in Feitheran society, and decided their future mate.
 Norda is destined to marry a Feitheran girl named Isos, and Worla plans to make him his successor as spiritual leader of the Feitheran people, but Norda refuses, denying his pre-ordained role in Feitheran society.
 In a last-ditch attempt to make him stay, Worla reveals the prophecy of Hector Hall to his grandson, but Norda rips up his life-scroll and flies away.